jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 Windows [audit event ID 5156 is your friend](https://www.perplexity.ai/search/how-to-turn-on-windows-audit-5-P.lrwnH2QHKOw6LUdOSD8g#0).

->The main problem is huge event volume PER endpoint, multiply that by a population of Windows hosts & any storage sales-rep will be very pleased... which is why MSSP handles all that for you at a subscription fee.
+>The main problem challenge is potentially huge event volume PER endpoint, multiply that by a population of Windows hosts in your environment.

 ## When will ETW be useful?
 - Don't want to solely depend on COTS products because disarming them is becoming a norm.
 - Want some automated response that COTS can't do.
+- Want custom profiling of process-network events.

 ## What does the ETW examples cover?
 - The simpler version introduces how to configure the ETW helper class to receive network events.